-As we mentioned before, Giganews was founded all the way back in 1994 and has been a Usenet newsgroup provider ever since.
+As we mentioned before, Giganews was founded more than 20 years ago and has been a Usenet newsgroup provider ever since.
 They’ve been around longer than many of the biggest names in Usenet, meaning they’ve got serious staying power.

 Giganews’ 1,100+ days (3+ years) of binary retention and 15+ years of text retention is a testament to that.
 Giganews retention rates used to be much higher - just under 9 year's worth of Usenet binaries and 18 ½ years of text posts - but, unfortunately, were reduced recently.

 And Giganews also boast great stability on a day-to-day basis, promising 100% uptime and completions.
 Giganews is able to promise more than most Usenet providers because they own their own servers (rather than lease them) and wrote their own news server software.

 Top-Notch Customer Service

 Giganews goes above and beyond when it comes to customer service, offering 24/7, round-the-clock support.
 If you run into a problem, just hop over to their live chat system and give ‘em a shout.
 They boast the ability to answer most queries in 10 minutes.